Regional variation: United Kingdom

-As of 2013, ITV operated 14 news regions, expanding from a previous realignment that had cut ITV to eight news regions, and also led to cuts in non-peak news programmes and other regional programmes.
+As of 2013, ITV operated 14 news regions, expanding from a previous realignment that had cut ITV to eight news regions, and also led to cuts of non-peak bulletins and other regional programmes.
 Following ITV's acquisition of Channel Television in 2011, two franchises—UTV in Northern Ireland and STV in Scotland—remained the only ITV franchises not owned by ITV plc.
 In 2009, STV became caught in a legal dispute with ITV over its decisions to opt-out of networked programmes that it deemed "underperforming", in favour of more Scottish productions.
 STV and UTV's presence in the network were transitioned to an affiliate model in 2012, in which they would now pay an upfront license fee to ITV plc for the rights to carry ITV programming.
 UTV would later be sold to ITV plc in 2015.

 In Wales, S4C launched in 1982 as a fourth television channel dedicated to Welsh-language programmes; prior to then, Welsh programmes had commonly been scheduled as regional opt-outs on BBC One Wales and ITV station HTV—a practice that proved controversial due to their inconvenient scheduling, as well as the resulting pre-emptions of English-language programmes screened elsewhere.
 Upon S4C's launch, BBC Cymru Wales and HTV agreed to move their Welsh-language output to the new channel.
-Channel 4—a fourth national channel that concurrently launched outside of Wales—sub-licensed its English-language programmes to S4C at no charge, as they would not otherwise be available in Wales.
+Channel 4—a fourth national channel that concurrently launched outside Wales—sub-licensed its programmes to S4C at no charge, as they would not otherwise have been available in Wales.
 Channel 4 programmes aired on S4C in off-peak time slots.
-The arrangement was phased out with the transition from analogue to digital terrestrial television, as Channel 4 became available over-the-air in Wales on Freeview.
-As a result, S4C would solely carry Welsh programming on its digital feeds.
+The arrangement was phased out with the transition from analogue to digital terrestrial television, as Channel 4 would become available over-the-air in Wales on Freeview.
+S4C's digital services would broadcast solely in Welsh.